An Introduction to Cosign

 Finally, you can verify a software artifact against a public key with the cosign verify command.
 This command will return 0 if at least one Cosign formatted signature for the given artifact is found that matches the public key.
 Any valid formats are printed to standard output in a JSON format.

-cosign verify --key cosign.pub sigstore-course/demo
+cosign verify --key cosign.pub docker-username/demo-container

 The following checks were performed on these signatures: